 3. how do you strive to inspire children?

-4. if we decided not to appoint you, what would we be missing out on?
+4. if we decided not to appoint you, what would we miss out on?

-Handle this well, and you’ll be getting that call in no time.
+Handle this well, and you'll get that call in no time.

 more common questions to have on your radar

-Q. What is your understanding of the early years learning framework (EYLF) and how do you implement it on a daily basis?
+Q. What is your understanding of the early years learning framework (EYLF), and how do you implement it daily?

 A. The key to answering this well is familiarity with the framework and putting it into practice – whether you have led the educational programs or been part of using them.

-- What have been your greatest achievements recently?
+- What have been your most outstanding achievements recently?